 A funny thing happened on the way to the 2011 Mid-Atlantic Truck Camper Rally.
 Our 1998 Dodge Ram 3500 was up for Pennsylvania inspection, so we made an appointment the week before the rally.
 The night before the inspection, we unloaded the camper we had that year, a 2012 Travel Lite 1000 SLRX, and dropped off the truck at the dealership.
 The next day we picked up the truck, re-loaded the camper, and prepared for the rally.
 Boring story so far, right?

 Well, on the way to the Mid-Atlantic, a three-hour drive for us, Angela kept saying that the truck felt funny.
 When we hit bumps, turned, or took an off-ramp, she said the truck was, “all over the place”.
-We had no idea why the truck was misbehaving, until we arrived at the rally.
+We had no idea why the truck was misbehaving until we arrived at the rally.

 Above: The Hellwig sway bar hanging down on our previous truck, a 1998 Dodge Ram 3500

 “You know something is hanging off the underside of your truck, right?” said a friend at the rally.
 That’s a bit like when someone says, “You’ve got a boogie” and nonchalantly gestures to your nose.
-You would never admit that you don’t know you have something hanging under your truck, or your nose.
-We always know these things, and do them on purpose.
+You would never admit that you don’t know you have something hanging under your truck or your nose.
+We always know these things and do them on purpose.

 Angela said, “Actually, no. We have no idea.”
-Clearly I needed to talk to her about trucks and boogies, but that would have to wait.
+Clearly, I needed to talk to her about trucks and boogies, but that would have to wait.
 A quick peek under the backside of our pickup revealed an inverted Hellwig sway bar.
 It was literally hanging down.
 How embarrassing.

-By this point half the guys at the rally were pulling out humongous tool boxes from their rigs and preparing to dive under our truck.
-They practically arm wrestled to see who would get to help fix our inverted sway bar.
+By this point, half the guys at the rally were pulling out humongous toolboxes from their rigs and preparing to dive under our truck.
+They practically arm-wrestled to see who would get to help fix our inverted sway bar.

 Above: John Wells and Mike Tassinari under our Dodge fixing our inverted sway bar

-Given that we would be parked for the next few days, we scheduled a time on Saturday to get the sway bar back into proper position.
+Given that we would be parked for the next few days, we scheduled a time on Saturday to get the sway bar back into its proper position.
 It took John Wells, Mike Tassinari, and Carl Goode the better part of an hour to get the bar back into place.
 Naturally, we extended their free Truck Camper Magazine subscription another year in gratitude.

-The other moral is to check your rear sway bar after you truck has been on a lift.
+The other moral is to check your rear sway bar after your truck has been on a lift.
 They don’t always invert, but sometimes do.
 We asked Hellwig about our experience and they concurred that sway bars sometimes invert on a lift.
 Lifts happen.
 We thought you should know.

 If there’s one additional tidbit to glean from this flippy sway bar episode, it’s how profound the difference was when the Hellwig sway bar wasn’t properly engaged.
 The truck immediately started behaving erratically.
 The camper felt much less controlled.
 When it was repositioned, everything snapped back and the rig was fine again.
 There was no doubt in our minds that the Hellwig sway bar made a huge difference.

 For more information on sway bars and other Hellwig Products, visit their website at www.hellwigproducts.com.
 Click here to get a free Hellwig brochure.